 Also included in the course are the following bonuses:

-Even though this is a self-paced course, it is still useful to have feedback from a teacher.
+Even though this is a self-paced online piano course, it is still useful to have feedback from a teacher.
 When you enroll in the course, you will have the opportunity to submit 3 videos of your practicing and receive written feedback.
 This will allow you to check if you are doing the exercises correctly.

 You will have access to the course forever.
 This includes access to any updates or new lessons that are added to this course.

 The course includes a downloadable workbook with written exercises.
 These exercises will challenge you to think deeply about the material in the course and encourage you in self-discovery.

 You will play a piece for your teacher, and the teacher will give some constructive criticism.
 You might receive feedback on your fingering choices (which fingers you use to play which keys), your dynamics (how loud or how soft you play), or perhaps you will get some technical advice.
 The teacher will instruct you on what to practice for the next lesson, and you will be expected to do so over the next 6 days.
 The following week, this process will repeat itself.